branflake2267/gdg/getting_started/getting_started_as_an_organizer.en.md

 # Getting Started as an Organizer
 This covers getting started as a GDG organizer or co-organizer.

+## What
+What types of organizers are there?

 ## Why
 Why would you want to join and what are the benefits?